 Below is a small part of the remain of Polonnaruwa Ancient Kingdom which was founded in the 11th century.
 This was the second kingdom of Sri Lanka, after Anuradhapura, and known as a golden age.
 The site is compact and the remains well preserved.

-The cultural triangles attract many visitors, some of whom are intent on capturing it.
+The cultural triangle attracts many visitors, some of whom are intent on capturing it on film whatever device is at hand or on the head.

 For part of the World Heritage hunting, we stayed at the Heritage Kandalama, a great, but tired, hotel built along the side of a cliff overlooking a serene lake.
 The calm challenged only by the monkeys scampering along the decks.
 The country’s most famous architect, Geoffrey Bawa, designed the hotel.